 Resourcing and Execution - 20%

-Tell us how the campaign was executed and how it differed from what was originally planned.
+Tell us how the campaign was executed and how it differed from what was originally planned or traditionally undertaken.
 Were there any external resources drawn in to assist?

 Impact and Outcomes - 30%

 What changed due to this campaign pivot?
 What timeframe was this achieved in?
 How was this measured?
 What was the fundraising result due to the pivot?
 What lessons were learnt?
 How did it benefit the organisation overall?
 How do you plan to sustain the success from pivoting?